|

 Participate in Rallies and Protests

 The League believes that to protect and defend democracy, we must show up persistently—attending rallies and protests over and over again.
-The next National Day of Action is Rage Against the Regime on August 2, 2025
+Look for opportunities to show up for democracy in your community!

 Get Focused and Stay Informed